AdithyaSrivastava01/Agentic_patterns/README.md

 When you have your API Key copy and paste it in an `.env` file.

-The content of this `.env` file should match the structure of the `.env.example` I've created in the repo, but instead of an empty string, the `GROQ_API_KEY` var will contain your API Key.

----

-## Usage

-Once you have both library installed and the `.env` file created, you can start playing with the 4 patterns implementation (I'll encourage you to take a look at the code, to fully understand what is happening under the  hood).

-Let's see an example of how to put the 4 patterns into practise.

 ---

 ### Using a Reflection Agent - Reflection Pattern